ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 ## Supported software

-The ARCHER2 GPU service is intended for code development, testing and experimentation and will not have supported centrally installed versions of codes as is supported for the ARCHER2 compute nodes.
-However some builds are being made available to users by members of CSE to under a best effort approach to support the community.
+The ARCHER2 GPU development platform is intended for code development, testing and experimentation and will not have supported centrally installed versions of modelling and simpulation software as for the wider ARCHER2 service.
+However, some builds are being made available to users by members of CSE to under a best effort approach to support the community.

 Codes that have modules targetting GPUs are: